hauran/coding-club/README.md

 # Our first project

 Our first project is a <span style="font-size:large;">[multiplication practice app 🔗](https://hauran.github.io/coding-club/)</span>.
+Refresh the page to get new problems.
 <br/><br/>

 ## Questions

 - Looking at [this file 🔗](https://github.com/hauran/coding-club/blob/master/src/App.js), what are 2 functions and what do they do?
 - In the same file, what are some variables and what value do they represent?
-- What can we add to make this app better?
+- I can think of many ways to this app better.
+What are some of your ideas?